 Positive people have more success in their career and they are healthier.
 They also have more friends, marry faster, stay happier in couple and live longer.
 Positivity builds resilience, long-term growth and development and is beneficial for self-management and broadened awareness.
 It helps in leadership, entrepreneurship, parenthood and sports and by mirroring behavior it positively impacts those around us.

 Our brain is naturally wired to search for negative states and activate primordial instincts (fear, running away, protection).
 The more we expose to risks, mistakes and take them as they come, the more we re-train our brain to trust life and find positivity in each event.
-Inevitably with time, events turn from being ”perceived” mistakes to great learnings and opportunities, would make a whole lot of difference if we could choose to do that right from the beginning.
+Inevitably with time, events turn from being ”perceived” mistakes to great learnings and opportunities.

 One way to reduce negative emotions is to start observing yourself.
 With a closer look you may notice at the end of the day the circumstances when you have displayed negativity, be it to others and ultimately to yourself.
-We contain in us all the emotions and qualities that other people contain, both positive and negative and in our interactions we project our shadows on other people; in other words, when we think we are annoyed by a person, it is actually that emotion or fact about that person that we don’t like in ourselves.
+We contain in us all the emotions and qualities that other people contain, both positive and negative and in our interactions we project our shadows on other people; in other words, when we think a person annoys us, it is actually that emotion or fact about that person that we don’t like in ourselves.
 Identifying, accepting and not judging negativity in others and self are the first steps towards positivity.
 Being happy with our good and bad selves brings freedom and guidance on how to turn negative perception into positive.

 Practising positivity may be exhausting especially if your shadows are strong, but it prepares you to live in the present moment and become a better version of yourself.
 All situations are opportunities for growth and positive impact, it’s a matter of the perspective you choose to take.
 Trust your intuition and find your positive self!